 Prerequisites: ASLS 711 and ASLS 742.
 Advanced study of vestibular physiology, assessment and rehabilitation.
+Course fee required.

 ASLS 751 - Otopharmacology (2)

 Prerequisites: ASLS 555 and ASLS 743.
 Pharmacology and ototoxicity as applied to clinical audiology.
 Basic mechanisms of pharmacodynamics, pharmacokinetics and pharmacotherapeutics and classes of drugs relative to otologic disorders.